 Imagine you are having a problem in production.
 Maybe the CPUs on some of your hosts are pegged, which is causing long response times.
 Host Maps can help you quickly see whether there is anything different about the loaded and not-loaded hosts.
 You can rapidly group by dimensions you would like to investigate, and visually determine whether the problem servers belong to a certain group.

-For example, you can group by availability zone, region, instance type, image, or any tags that you use within your system.
+For example, you can group by AZ, region, instance type, image, or any tags that you use within your system.

-Below is a screenshot from a recent issue at Datadog.
-Some hosts have much less usable memory than others, despite being part of the same cluster.
+In the screenshot below, some hosts have much less usable memory than others, despite being part of the same cluster.
 Grouping by machine image reveals that there were two different images in use, and one of them is overloaded.

 Additional helpful documentation, links, and articles: